About us

 Prevalence

-Around 320 million people are estimated to be affected by osteoarthritis globally, a number which is expected to have increased to 370 million by 2028.
+Around 500 million people are affected by osteoarthritis globally, a number which is expected to increase due to the ageing population.
 The global prevalence of osteoarthritis is 23% in individuals aged 40 and over).
 Roughly 24 million patients are estimated to receive drug treatment for knee OA.
 An early diagnosis generally yields best treatment outcomes.
 There are four disease stages: minor, mild, moderate and severe.

 Treatment